-The HJA met stations also provide other climatological variables that can be compared with dendrometer increments such as soil water content, VPD, relative humidity, and more.
-For example, the VPD from the same met station and time period described in Figure 6 is shown below in Figure 7 below.
+The HJA met stations and Discovery Tree also provide other climatological variables that can be compared with dendrometer increments such as soil water content, VPD, relative humidity, and more.
+For example, the VPD from the same met station and time period described in Figure 6 is shown below in Figure 7.
 Moreover, I anticipate that the relationships between these variables and tree growth are as shown in Figure 8 below.
 I predict that when precipitation is stable and/or close to average, high temperatures will promote an increase in VPD, which will slow or cease tree growth of both species of all ages.
 For WH, I predict that foliar scorch will also lead to reduced growth.
 However, I predict that older trees will be more resilient to these effects than younger trees will.